 1. There is no set protocol for this phase, only generic guidelines

+As soon as your symptoms have considerably improved, you are ready to start reintroducing the high-FODMAP foods that you avoided or limited during the elimination phase.
 There are different approaches to this phase.
-An expert dietitian can help you determine the best one for you, according to your symptoms, anxiety level, and other considerations.
+An expert dietitian can help you determine the best one for you.
+The approach can be tailored according to your symptoms, anxiety level, and food preferences.

 Researchers are still studying the best way to carry out the FODMAP challenges.
 Nonetheless, they have identified some key factors that are important to the success of this phase.
-I have outlined a few key guidelines below.
+Let’s take a look at them in detail.

 2. Challenge each FODMAP group separately

-During each challenge, it is important to continue eating a low FODMAP diet, with the exception of the new food introduced each week.
-This allows you to isolate each type of FODMAP and find the trigger of any potential symptoms without a doubt.
+While you are completing this process, it is important to continue eating a low FODMAP diet.
+The only exception will be the test food you will use for the FODMAP challenge.
+This allows you to isolate each type of FODMAP and find out which group triggers your symptoms without a doubt.

 4. Keep re-challenging problem foods